List of World Heritage Sites in Ghana

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
-Ghana accepted the convention, making its historical sites eligible for inclusion on the list.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage nominated by signatory countries to the World Heritage Convention of 1972.
+Cultural heritage comprises monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological ones).
+Natural heritage comprises natural features (such as physical and biological formations), geological and physiographical formations (including habitats of threatened flora and fauna), and natural sites which are important for scientific research, conservation or natural aesthetic.
+Ghana accepted the convention on July 4, 1975, making its historical sites eligible for inclusion on the list.
 As of 2023, Ghana has two World Heritage Sites.
+It has served on the World Heritage Committee once, from 1976 to 1980.